 Pegfilgrastim mean exposure (C{max} , AUC{0gt} and AUC{0ginf}) and standard deviation values were overlapping after subcutaneous administration of CHS-1701 or Neulasta, independent of the day of dosing or the treatment sequence, with notable variability observed.
 However, the study did not meet bioequivalence due to geometric mean values (i.e., a type of calculation that compares the measured values) ranging slightly above the allowed upper confidence interval (125%) on all three variables.
-Under the 351(a) (novel biologic) pathway, demonstration of pharmacokinetic bioequivalence of CHS-1701 to Neulasta is not required and the FDA has indicated that our development program may proceed to Phase 3.
-However, to preserve the option to change from a 351(a) (novel biologic) pathway to a 351(k) (biosimilar) pathway, we are also making necessary preparations for a new pivotal Phase 1 PK / PD study in healthy volunteers for purposes of demonstrating PK bioequivalence to the originator drug (Neulasta), which is required under the 351(k) pathway.
-We have not yet decided whether to proceed with this additional study.
+Under the 351(a) (novel biologic) pathway, demonstration of pharmacokinetic bioequivalence of CHS-1701 to Neulasta is not required and the FDA has indicated that our development program may proceed to Phase 3 in support of that pathway.
+However, on October 9, 2014 we met with the FDA to discuss our development plan for CHS-1701.
+We informed the agency of our decision to transition from a 351(a) (novel biologic) approval pathway to a 351(k) (biosimilar) pathway.
+We believe the 351(k) (biosimilar) approval pathway may enable us to file for U.S. regulatory approval for CHS-1701 in the 4th quarter of 2015 or 1st quarter of 2016, approximately 6 to 12 months earlier than we project under a 351(a) (novel biologic) approval pathway.
+We expect the FDA to provide us formal written feedback in November 2014 regarding this change in our development plan for CHS-1701, and we expect to finalize our development plan for CHS-1701 by the end of 2014.
+Depending on the formal written guidance we receive from the FDA, we believe it may be possible to advance CHS-1701 to a 351(k) (biosimilar) approval application without a collaboration or licensing partner.